-Build a financial plan outlining future spending goals, like having a great retirement, paying for college and weddings and all that stuff that makes having kids awesome (costly).
+Build a financial plan outlining future spending goals, like retirement, paying for college and taking care of your family.
 Establish savings targets to hit those goals.
 Assume reasonable rates of return.
 Check-in on the plan at least annually.
-Make sure your portfolio is managed well according to it and make necessary adjustments.
+Make sure your portfolio is managed well accordingly and make necessary adjustments.

 As costs increase, your money’s purchasing power decreases.
 If a dollar in the bank earns .5% interest and inflation is 2.5%, every year your money loses 2% of its purchasing power.
 It might not seem like much, but over years it adds up.
 Between 1999-2019 a dollar lost 35% of its purchasing power to inflation, and that was a period with below average inflation.
 Between 1970 and 1990 a dollar lost 70% of its purchasing power!

 Inflation is a risk to protect against.
 The good news is it’s an easy fix.
 Money that you won’t need for a few years should not be sitting in cash exposed to inflation’s gradual erosion.
 Instead, it should be invested in things that grow faster than the inflation rate, the exact mix of investments again depending on your financial plan.
 This also helps you achieve your long-term goals since it’s likely you will need help from the stock market to turn your savings into enough money to fund future spending goals.
-Read How Does Inflation Impact Investors? for more.
+Read How Does Inflation Impact Investors? and The Easiest Way to Increase Your Investment Returns for more.

 This is the big one.